 If you believe we must stop the cycle of delay, deny, and hope they die when it comes to Veterans’ benefits, please sign.
 We must demand action and recognition of the deadly consequences from DOD contamination!

-Out of fairness for Fort Ord families, we respectfully request Veterans benefit coverage as well as hospital and medical services coverage equivalent to those impacted at Lejeune and as guaranteed in the Honoring America’s Veterans and Caring for Camp Lejeune Families Act of 2012.
+Out of fairness for Fort Ord families, we respectfully request updated investigation and consideration of Veterans benefit coverage as well as hospital and medical services coverage equivalent to those impacted at Lejeune and as guaranteed in the Honoring America’s Veterans and Caring for Camp Lejeune Families Act of 2012.
 And because of the scope of DOD contamination, we request the following further actions:

 ● Creating a Health Registry similar to the Open Burn Pit Registry, which will allow for learning more about health effects from air, soil, and water contamination on DOD installations.